ejriffer/Data-410-Final-Project/README.md

 Now that I had my five data frames I created my *X* data frame and corresponding *y* variable to use in my classification models.
 As stated before I wanted to use the 2014-15, 2015-16, and 2016-17 seasons to train my model and  the 2017-18 and 2018-19 seasons to test it.

-EXPLAIN CODE The below code was used to create the *Xtrain* data.
+For the *Xtrain* data I used took the dataframes in units of 82 rows each (a full season for one team) and used the *boxscore_index* to determine whether or not the game was a home or away game for a team.
+Then I either took the *home* or *away* statistics from the game that corresponded to the team I was looking at at that specific moment.
+The below code was used to create the *Xtrain* data.

 ```
 Xtrain = pd.DataFrame()